sibinski/Zoo/README.md

 # Zoo
 In my Zoo live a penguin, a tiger and a dolphin.
-This is a Final project in Module 1 in Java Course.

 At first I focused on inheriting the common properties and functionality of the abstract class.
 Here I created the two animal classes: Tiger and Dolphin.